timescale/docs/migrate/live-migration/index.md

 # Live migration

-Live migration is a migration strategy to move a large amount of data (100&nbsp;GB-10&nbsp;TB+) with low downtime (on the order of few minutes).
-It requires more steps to execute than a migration with downtime using [pg_dump/restore][pg-dump-and-restore], but supports more use-cases and has less requirements than the [dual-write and backfill] method.
+Live migration is a strategy used to move a large amount of data (100&nbsp;GB-10&nbsp;TB+) with minimal downtime (typically a few minutes).
+It involves copying existing data from the source to the target and supports change data capture to stream ongoing changes from the source during the migration process.

+In contrast, [pg_dump/restore][pg-dump-and-restore] only supports copying the database from the source to the target without capturing ongoing changes, which results in downtime.
+On the other hand, the [dual-write and backfill] method requires setting up dual write in the application logic.
+This method is recommended only for append-only workloads as it does not support updates and deletes during migration.

 <SourceTargetNote />